02476-MLOps-2026-Group-128/02476_project/README.md

 ```

 To point the UI at a different backend, set `BACKEND_URL` (or `BACKEND`) or use the sidebar input.
 The frontend calls `/predict/diagnosed_diabetes/MLP/feature_set1/`.

+## Data Drift
+Our API exposes a `/reports` endpoint which serves data drift reports.
+The reports compare the training data to the user input data (TODO: add how we save the user input data to docs).
+The reports are generated using EvidentlyAI, and we use the `DataDriftPreset`, `TargetDriftPreset` and `DataQualityPreset` report templates.